yaron8/telemetry-infra/README.md

   - Scale Metrics Viewer based on **HTTP request rate** or **response latency**
   - Scale based on **CPU/memory utilization** for both services

 - **Decoupled Data Flow**: Kafka acts as a buffer, decoupling producers from consumers.
-If Metrics Updater instances are down or slow, Kafka retains messages without affecting Airflow or data loss.
+If Metrics Updater instances are down or slow, Kafka retains messages with durability guarantees, preventing data loss and improving overall system fault tolerance.

 - **Replay and Recovery**: Kafka's message retention allows replaying historical metrics for recovery, reprocessing, or debugging scenarios.